awfarrell/NOAA_At_Home/README.md

 # NOAA_At_Home
-Is YOUR weather satellite being defunded by fascist oligarch bootlickers?
+Is YOUR weather satellite being defunded by *~fascist oligarch bootlickers~* The Legitimate Government?
 NO worries!
-We've got *~NOAA AT HOME~*
+We've got NOAA AT HOME

 When my husband came home from his job working at a combat medical unit and told me that NOAA was getting drastically cut, I got pissed off and decided I was going to start predicting the weather myself.